rks101/eglinux/README.md

 [Virtualization and QEMU](https://docs.saferwall.com/blog/virtualization-internals-part-4-qemu/)

-Note :- About virtualized environments for Cuda (NVIDIA) and Python3.
+Notes :- About virtualized environments for Cuda (NVIDIA) and Python3.

 At times, non-Debian Python packages may require a virtual environment.
 If you wish to install a non-Debian-packaged Python package (e.g. streamlit),
 1. Create a virtual environment using